 Frequently washing your hands with an antibacterial hand wash is thought to be the best way to keep yourself and others safe from harmful bacteria but it can leave you with dry, cracked skin or eczema.

 Ever wondered why hands are so vulnerable to dryness?
-Here’s what you can do keep them feeling soft and nourished.
+Here’s what you can do help choose an eczema-friendly hand wash and keep them feeling soft and nourished.

 Why does hand sanitising leave hands feeling dry?

 The best hygiene practice is to wash your hands with soap for at least 20 seconds frequently throughout the day or to use an antibacterial hand sanitiser if you don’t have access to soap and water.